jmckaskill/luaffi/README.txt

 Platforms
 ---------
+Currently supported:
+- windows x86
+- linux x86
+- linux x64

+OSX and windows x64 support are almost done, but I currently have no way of building and/or testing them.

-Currently only windows x86 and linux x86 are supported.
+Currently only dll builds are supported (ie no static).

 Runs with both Lua 5.1 and Lua 5.2 beta.

 Build
 -----

-To build run msvcbuild.bat in a visual studio cmd prompt (or 'msvcbuild.bat debug' for a debug dll)
+On windows use msvcbuild.bat in a visual studio cmd prompt.
+Available targets are:
+- nothing or release: default release build
+- debug: debug build
+- test: build and run the test debug build
+- test-release: build and run the test release build
+- clean: cleanup object files

-Edit msvcbuild.bat if your lua exe, lib, or lua include path differ from Lua 5.1 for windows.
+Edit msvcbuild.bat if your lua exe, lib, lua include path, or lua dll name differ from Lua 5.1 for windows.

+On posix use make.
+Available targets are:
+- nothing or all: default release build
+- debug: debug build
+- test: build and run the test build
+- clean: cleanup object files

+Edit the Makefile if your lua exe differs from `lua5.1` or if you can't get the include and lib arguments from pkg-config.

 Known Issues
 ------------